PriCoSha/PriCoSha/README.md

 4. Contents have type now (movie/picture).
 Different types have different attributes:
-    1. Picture has location and format
+    1. Picture has location and format.
-    2. Movie has resolution and format
+    2. Movie has resolution and format.
     3. Related item will display the file type and relevant attributes in relevant page.

 ## Group members’ contributions